 Jake Goldsbie (Toby Isaacs)

 Goldsbie was a full-time cast member for the first seven seasons of Degrassi.
 After wrapping up his role during a season 8 episode, he enrolled in the Concordia University in Montreal, where he studied theater.
 In addition to minor acting roles, Goldsbie works as a writer, producer and podcast host.
-He announced his engagement in October 2019.
+He announced his engagement in October 2019 and got married in November 2020.

 Credit: Courtesy Jake Goldsbie/Instagram; YouTube